Last updated: September 14, 2023

 Advanced scope control

-Advanced scope control provides more power and flexibility than normal scope control, and uses URL-matching rules rather than simple prefixes.
-Each URL-matching rule can specify various features of the URLs that will be matched.
-For a URL to match the rule, it must match all of the features that are specified by the rule.
-The following items can be configured:
+Advanced scope control uses URL-matching rules rather than simple prefixes.
+For a URL to match the rule, it must match all the specified features:

-- File - This specifies the file portion of the URL that the rule will match (ignoring any query string).
+- File - Specify the file portion of the URL for the rule to match.
+Query strings are ignored.
 You can enter a regular expression to match the required range of URL files.
-If the file field is left blank, then the rule can match URLs containing any file.
+Leave the file field blank to match URLs that contain any file.

-You can also use the Load ... button to load a list of items from a text file.
-Each item in list should be either a URL or a hostname, and Burp will create an appropriate rule for each item.
+To load a list of items from a text file, click Load.
+Make sure that each item in the list is either a URL or a hostname.
+Burp creates a rule for each item.

 Was this article helpful?